MathieuBuisson/PSCodeHealth/docs/Functions/Test-PSCodeHealthCompliance.md

 ```

 ### -MetricName
-To get compliance levels only for the specified metric or metrics.
+To get compliance results only for the specified metric(s).
 There is a large number of metrics, so for convenience, all the possible values are available via tab completion.
+If not specified, compliance is evaluated for all metrics.

 ```yaml
 Type: String[]